Quick Start to Windows

 Click on your atSign in the top right corner of the screen.
 This will open a list of atSigns that are currently signed into the app.

-Select your client atSign in order to switch to it.
+Select the one you would like to use as your client atSign in order to switch to it.

 If you aren't already on the Connections tab, click on Connections at the top of the Screen.
 Then click Add New, to create a new profile.